makersacademy/takeaway-challenge/README.md

 Where I got to:

 Stage at:
-Not managed to make Twillo send the text yet.
-Issue with the way the twillo gem is required especially when rspec ran.
+Not managed to make twilio send the text yet.
+Issue with the way the twilio gem is required especially when rspec ran.
 Text body includes the current time plus one hour as the delivery time.

 Still to do:
 Rspec test the time plus an hour in the output message.
 Have tested it on it's own just cannot work out how to stubb it out correctly in output message.
-Need to test twillo sending text in rspec - To do this i would try and stubb out the twillo class.
+Need to test twilio sending text in rspec - To do this i would try and stubb out the twilio class.
 Need to add and test the total order value to the text.
 Would need to use a double or a stubb to test this.